linhnt31/Blockchain_Specialization_Coursera/Concepts_and_Exploration/Proof-Of-Authority.md

 $$CONSECUTIVE\\_BLOCK\\_LIMIT = {NUMBER\\_OF\\_TOTAL\\_SIGNERS \over 2} + 1$$

-+ Will be upadated soon!
++ Will be updated soon!

 ### 2. Explain the PoA genesis file [1-3]